Rate Limiting

 The algorithm: GCRA

 The API uses the Generic Cell Rate Algorithm (GCRA), a precise, burstable rate-limiting algorithm.
-GCRA tracks a Theoretical Arrival Time (TAT) for each client and allows a request as long as it does not arrive "too early" according to the configured rate.
+GCRA tracks a Theoretical Arrival Time (TAT) for each budget and allows a request as long as it does not arrive "too early" according to the configured rate.
 It's widely used in telecommunications, API gateways, and distributed systems where fairness and precise burst control matter.

 How GCRA works in v5